amritlamsal123/developer_associate/README.md

    * { "Fn::Join" : [ "delimiter", [ comma-delimited list of values ] ]
    * for ex: The following example returns: "a:b:c".
      * "Fn::Join" : [ ":", [ "a", "b", "c" ] ]
+#### Ref
+  * When you pass the logical ID of an AWS::EC2::Instance object to the intrinsic Ref function, the object's InstanceId is returned.
+For example: i-1234567890abcdef0.
 #### Note: CloudFormation assume default template version if one is not explicitly mentioned in a CloudFormation template.
 #### Note: There is no limit to the number of templates.
 Each AWS CloudFormation account is limited to a maximum of 200 stacks.
 Contact AWS for higher limit, request will be responded within 2 business days.
 #### Note: You can use AWS CloudFormation Template to Create a Topic that Sends Messages to Amazon SQS Queues